shahkarKhan24/Shape-Deformation-and-Pytorch3d/README.md

 Introducing adversarial loss while mesh deformation with 2D images.

-Introducing attention layer into discriminator model to get more accurate result.
-Self-attention mechanisms capture dependencies between pixels or regions, enabling the model to focus on relevant parts of the input.
+Introducing the attention layer into the discriminator model to get more accurate results.
+Self-attention mechanisms capture dependencies between pixels or regions, enabling the model to focus on relevant parts of the input.

-Visualizing and analyzing the result of all the approaches while also evaluating their losses.
+Visualizing and analyzing the result of all the approaches while also evaluating their losses.

+<h2>First Approach</h2>